Subspaces of $L^2(\mathbb{R}^n)$ Invariant Under Crystallographic Shifts: Essential Theory of Fourier Analysis

-\begin{defn}[Haar measure---Theorem 1.1 in \cite{TaylorKaniuth}] Let $G$ be a locally compact group.
+for all open $U\subset X$. \end{list} \begin{defn} Let $G$ be a locally compact group.
 A Borel measure $\mu$ on $G$ is called \textit{left-invariant} if $\mu(xE)=\mu(E)$ for any $x\in G$ and Borel subset $E$ of $G$.
 There exists a nonzero left-invariant Radon measure $\mu_G$ on $G$ satisfying: \begin{list}{(\alph{ctr1})}{\usecounter{ctr1}} \item $\mu_G(U)>0$ for any nonempty open subset $U$ of $G$. \item If $\nu$ is any nonzero left-invariant Radon measure on $G$, then there is a constant $c>0$ such that $\nu = c\mu_G$. \end{list} Any measure from the family $\{c\mu_G: c>0\}$ is a \textit{left Haar measure} on $G$.
 There is analogous notion of \textit{right Haar measure}, and when $G$ is abelian, discrete, or compact, the left Haar measure is also right-invariant.
 In each of these circumstances, we simply use the term \textit{Haar measure}. \end{defn}